philippta/flyscrape/README.md

 items.filter(item => item.hasClass("a"))  // [<li class="a">Item 1</li>]
 ```

-## Contributing
+## Issues and Suggestions

-We welcome contributions from the community!
 If you encounter any issues or have suggestions for improvement, please [submit an issue](https://github.com/philippta/flyscrape/issues).